 Over time, metronidazole can cause peripheral neuropathy, a nerve disorder that can cause numbness and tingling in the hands and feet.
 Other side effects associated with metronidazole include nausea, vomiting, diarrhea, loss of appetite, dizziness, and headaches.

-Anti-Diarrheal Drugs.
-Mild-to-moderate diarrhea may be reduced by daily use of psyllium (Metamucil, generic).
+Anti-Diarrheal Drugs: Mild-to-moderate diarrhea may be reduced by daily use of psyllium (Metamucil, generic).
 Standard anti-diarrheal medications include loperamide (Imodium, generic) or a combination of atropine and diphenoxylate (Lomotil, generic).
-In some cases, codeine may be prescribed.